weisongyeong/OMDB/README.md

 When they run this web application, the app will first redirect the page to a login page where users can key in their username and password to login this movie application.
 If users don't have an account, they can register the account by clicking the "New User?' link located at the bottom of the form.
 Registeration form contains three main fields which are username, email and password.

 After they finish a registration, users would be redirected back to the login page.
 From there, they can insert the username and password they just created and only they login to the movie app and authenticated to fully utilize the general-user features of the movie application.

+When user login to the web application, the system will display the popular movies in the home page.
+There are also links to 'New Movies', 'Search' and 'Favourites' on the navigation bar.
+The 'New Movies' page will display the recently added movies, 'Search' page will allow user to search for certain movie, and the 'Favourites' page will display all the favourite movies user added.
+Each of the movies would be displayed as a movie card.
+When user click on the movie card, user would be redirected to the movie page which will display the movie's poster, title, genres, description and similar movies if available.
+There are also the 'five stars' icon that allow user to rate the movies and 'favourite' icon that allow user to add the movie to favourites.

 ### For Admin User
 Admin user can login this movie application by using an pre-existing admin account and password.